m3o/services/docs/web/content/pages/getting-started.md

 helloworld		latest	/tmp/github.com-micro-services/helloworld	running		n/a		6m5s ago	owner=n/a,group=n/a
 ```

-Now, since our example-service is also running, we should be able to see it's logs:
+Now, since our example-service client is also running, we should be able to see it's logs:
 ```sh
 $ micro logs example-service
 # some go build output here